 A major review, or revision, is carried out approximately once every five years.
-On these occasions a review is performed of all or parts of the time series.
-This is usually done because results from new or improved statistical surveys have become available, definitions have changed within the regulatory framework governing the National Accounts or new or improved methods have been introduced.
+On these occasions a review is performed on all or parts of the time series.
+The need to review can arise for many reasons, such as the availability of new or improved statistical surveys, changed definitions within the regulatory framework governing the National Accounts or the introduction of new or improved methods.
 Revisions of this kind chiefly cause a change in the level of the series, while the consequences for the relative progression are generally small.

 The result of the last general review was published in September 2019 in connection with the publication of the annual calculation for 2017.
 For 2016, which was the last annual calculation before the general review, GDP was adjusted upwards by 0.7%.
 The same regulations apply before and after the review.
-Hence, the calculations have not been affected by any new definitions.
-Rather, the revisions are entirely attributable to new sources and methods, and affect many components.
+Hence, the calculations were not affected by any new definitions.
+Rather, the revisions are entirely attributable to new sources and methods, affecting many components.

-The review of sources and methods is the most comprehensive of its kind in many years.
-An important change is that the survey Structural Business Statistics is used to calculate production and intermediate consumption in more industries than before.
-This has for instance meant a higher production value within the trade sector.
-The value of the production of trade is the https://www.scb.se/contentassets/98ad025983d440a2ab20f2f3fad0e321/revideringspolicy_nr0 103_20200331.pdf margin that trading companies add to the purchase price of goods for resale.
-On the expenditure side, the heightened production within trade is equalled by an increase in, for instance, household consumption.
+The review of sources and methods in 2019 was the most comprehensive of its kind in many years.
+An important change was the introduction of the survey Structural Business Statistics in the calculation of production and intermediate consumption for a number of industries that were previously based on other sources.
+This, for instance, implied a higher production value within the trade sector.
+The value of the production of trade is the margin that trading companies add to the purchase price of goods for resale.
+On the expenditure side, the heightened production within trade was equalled by an increase in, amongst other things, household consumption.